n0d3xsigil/THM/Rooms/BurpSuiteTheBasics.md

 ## 📘Installation
 Honestly I'm not going to go through the process of installing burp suite.
 It is fairly straight forward on Windows, Linux, and Mac.
-The main thing to remember is to install the Burp root cert to allow decription of https traffic and to either configure the client to use a proxy or use something like Foxy Proxy.
+The main thing to remember is to install the Burp CA cert to allow decription of https traffic and to either configure the client to use a proxy or use something like Foxy Proxy.

 ## 📘The Dashboard